crunchmail/crunchmail-client-php/docs/client.rst

     $client = new Client($config);

-The configuration uses the format used by Guzzle, so you use any of the parameter that Guzzle offers.
+The configuration uses the format used by
+`Guzzle <https://github.com/guzzle/guzzle>`_, so you use any of the parameter that Guzzle offers.
 Just be careful not to use parameters that would not be compatible with the Crunchmail API, like 'http_errors'.

 Example of Guzzle additionnal parameters: